BS 7671:2018+A4:2026

 What is the difference between C2 and C3?

 The key difference is the level of risk.
-A C2 (Potentially Dangerous) observation indicates that there is a risk of injury that requires urgent remedial action — something that may not be immediately dangerous but could become so under foreseeable conditions.
-A C3 (Improvement Recommended) observation indicates that the installation does not fully comply with the current edition of BS 7671 but is not dangerous.
+A C2 (Potentially dangerous) observation indicates that there is a risk of injury that requires urgent remedial action — something that may not be immediately dangerous but could become so under foreseeable conditions.
+A C3 (Improvement recommended) observation indicates that the installation does not fully comply with the current edition of BS 7671 but is not dangerous.
 C3 items are typically legacy features that were compliant when installed but do not meet the current standard.
 The judgement between C2 and C3 requires professional experience and an understanding of the risk in context.
-When in doubt, it is better to code conservatively (C2 rather than C3) to ensure safety.
+It also carries real weight: a C2 makes the report Unsatisfactory, a C3 does not.
+Code the risk you actually found, not the outcome you want.

 When should I use an FI code instead of a classification code?

-FI (Further Investigation) should be used when you cannot fully assess a part of the installation and therefore cannot give it a classification.
-Common situations include: parts of the installation that are concealed or inaccessible (behind plasterwork, in ceiling voids you cannot reach), components that require specialist testing beyond the scope of the current inspection, unexpected or inconsistent test results that need deeper investigation, or areas where the installation is in use and cannot be safely isolated during the inspection.
+FI is used where the inspection has identified a potential issue for which you cannot determine a classification code until further investigation has taken place.
+Appendix 6 puts it that way deliberately — FI is recorded where an issue has been identified but the extent and limitations of the inspection prevent you verifying it.
+Common situations include: parts of the installation that are concealed or inaccessible, components that require specialist testing beyond the scope of the current inspection, unexpected or inconsistent test results that need deeper investigation, or areas in use that could not be safely isolated during the inspection.
 FI is not a way to avoid making a judgement — you must explain specifically why further investigation is needed and what additional work is required.
+Once the investigation is done, the issue gets its proper code, and that code may well be a C1 or C2 that flips the assessment.

-Under the Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020, if an EICR identifies any observations that require urgent remedial action or further investigation (C1, C2, or FI), the landlord must ensure that further investigative or remedial work is carried out within 28 days.
-If the inspector specifies a shorter period on the report (for example, for a C1 Danger Present observation that requires immediate action), the landlord must comply with that shorter period.
+Under the Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020, where a report indicates that further investigative or remedial work is necessary, the landlord must ensure that work is carried out within 28 days.
+That duty is triggered by the work being necessary, so it catches FI observations as well as C1 and C2 — even though FI does not affect the BS 7671 overall assessment.
+If the inspector specifies a shorter period on the report (for example, for a C1 Danger present observation), the landlord must comply with that shorter period.
 The landlord must then obtain written confirmation from a qualified person that the remedial work has been completed to a satisfactory standard.
-Failure to comply can result in civil penalties of up to 30,000 pounds per breach.
+Failure to comply can result in civil penalties of up to £30,000 per breach.

 Can I change an observation code after the EICR has been issued?